 Another important factor is the evidence.
 In many accidents, the circumstances surrounding the cases aren’t obvious.
-You might need to dig to find evidence of driver neglect.
+You might need to dig to find evidence of driver negligence.
 When you have a significant amount of evidence, you have a better chance at a fair settlement.
 Meanwhile, less evidence can hurt your claim.

 Finally, the way you settle your claim can impact the outcome.
 Sometimes, people want to keep their affairs private.
-They may be want to settle the case out of court and pay a significant amount to do so.
+They may want to settle the case out of court and pay a significant amount to do so.
 But if you resolve in the courtroom, the court makes the final decision.

 Here at Abercrombie, P.A, we can help you understand your options for compensation.
 Our firm has the experience it takes to get results.
 Contact us today to learn more about our office.